We're Not Married!: Plot

 When elderly Mr. Bush is appointed justice of the peace, he starts marrying couples on Christmas Eve.
 However, his appointment takes effect on the first of January.
 Later, this issue becomes known when one of the six couples he married files for divorce.
 To avoid a bigger scandal, the remaining five couples are informed that they are not really married.
 The film then shows how the other couples react to the news.

 Steve and Ramona Gladwyn are a husband-and-wife radio team whose on-air loving behavior on their show "Breakfast with the Glad Gladwyns" conceals the fact that they cannot stand each other.
 However, they do not want to lose their large salaries.
 When they arrive outside the marriage license bureau, they encounter a happy couple leaving.
 The sight makes Steve reconsider his relationship with Ramona, then she does too.

 The second couple is Jeff and Annabel Norris.
 Annabel has just won the "Mrs. Mississippi" pageant.
 Jeff is fed up with taking care of their child, while Annabel and her manager Duffy are out preparing to compete for the title of "Mrs. America".
 Jeff is delighted at the prospect of getting Annabel back when he learns they are not married.
 He sees to it that she loses her title, but in the end is pleased when his now-fiancée wins the "Miss Mississippi" contest.

 Bush remembers Hector and Katie Woodruff talking constantly, but they have now run out of things to say to each other.
-When Hector gets the letter from the Governor's office, he imagines seeing all his gorgeous girlfriends again, then burns the letter before Katie sees it.
+When Hector gets the letter from the Governor's office, he imagines seeing all his gorgeous girlfriends again but then realises how much a playboy life would cost and burns the letter before Katie sees it.